GaneshKoushick/Fitness-Dashboards/README.md

 ---

 ## 📺 Reference
-This dashboard was inspired by the YouTube tutorial:
+This dashboard was inspired and referred by the YouTube tutorial:
 🔗 [Fitness Dashboard in Power BI (YouTube)](https://youtu.be/KH3TlyuEPxk?feature=shared)